Dzhango/Dzhango/README.md

 - 🤔 I’m looking for help with ...
 Python for Data Science
 - 💬 Ask me about my ... martial arts passion
 - 📫 How to reach me: ...
 [Linkedin](https://linkedin.com/in/dbayanda)
 - ⚡ Fun fact: ...
-I am a student at UC San Diego
--->
+I once eat 2.5lbs of chicken breast in one day -->